-A similar spike was witnessed on 22nd of this month but the chatters soon subsided, probably due to the less impact it had on websites.
+A similar spike was witnessed on the 22nd of this month but the chatters soon subsided, probably due to the less impact it had on websites.

-But, it seems like something big is brewing for the coming days that will make significant changes to the SERP results in Google.
+However, it seems like something big is brewing for the coming days that will make significant changes to the SERP results in Google.